Prasannaverse13/nexuschain-ai-navigator/README.md

 ## Google Cloud & AI Ecosystem Integration

 The application is built to leverage the Google Cloud ecosystem for robust, scalable AI functionality.
+The application is built to leverage the **Google Cloud AI** ecosystem for robust, scalable AI functionality.

 ### Vertex AI & Google AI